 Businesses historically have relied on in-house personnel to provide most telephone-based services.
-Industry sources estimate that expenditures for the "non-captive" portion of the industry, which is serviced on an outsourced basis by independent teleservices companies, were approximately \$6.4 billion in 1997 (or 8% of the estimated total industry).
 Based on discussions with its clients and prospective clients, the Company believes that businesses are increasingly outsourcing their teleservices activities in order to focus their internal resources on their core competencies, to increase the productivity of their marketing services and to reduce overall teleservices expenditures.
 Providers of outsourced teleservices can offer clients lower overall teleservices costs due to economies of scale in sharing the cost of new technology among a larger base of users and higher capacity utilization rates.
-The overall teleservices market is estimated to grow at approximately 8% per year for the next five years.
+Bain and Company, Inc. in its November 1997 Teleservices Outsourcing Directory forecasted that approximately 22% of American corporations were expected to outsource teleservices by 2000, representing a 200% increase from 1995.
+Further, this report forecasted that this portion of the teleservices market would exceed \$20 billion by 2002.